Cat Shark Care Guide 2026: Complete Species & Tank Setup Guide

 Care LevelExperienced

-LifespanUp to 25 years
+LifespanUp to 25 years in captivity

-Minimum Tank Size350 gallons
+Minimum Tank Size350 gallons for adults

-pH level8.2–8.4.
+pH level8.2–8.4

 Specific Gravity1.020-1.025